coderjun/randori-plugin-intellij-wiki/Plugin-Installation-Guide.md

 ## System requirements
-The plugin only work in the Pro or Ultimate editions of IntelliJ IDEA, so the community version is not supported at this moment.
+The plugin only works in the Pro or Ultimate editions of IntelliJ IDEA, so the community version is not supported at this moment.

 ## Step 1: download
 Download the latest version of the SDK: